IB-Lenhardt-AG/tamsys-api/README.md

 Depending on configuration and permissions, the API can support access to:

 - Type approval data
-- Vehicles, variants, and configurations
+- Products, variants, and configurations
 - Markets and regulatory frameworks
 - Approval statuses and lifecycle information
 - Related metadata used in approval management